National Family Caregiver Support Program in Carroll County

 - Be On the Look Out: Health Monitoring - Caring for a loved one in the home presents day-to-day challenges.
 This course provides helpful information for caregivers on the complications of decreased mobility, recognizing common illnesses such as a UTI, medication management, bladder and bowel concerns, changes in mental status and other body systems.
 Learn about adaptive equipment, supplies and support that can ease some of the daily challenges.

-Courses are held in the evening from 5-8pm.
-Cost is $35 per course and limited scholarships are available for those who qualify.
+This course is held on a Saturday and cost is $35 with limited scholarships available for those who qualify.
 Call Nancy Ensor at 410-386-3833 regarding scholarships.

-For information on upcoming course dates or to register, visit www.carrollcc.edu/instantenrollment and search course title.
+For information on upcoming course dates or to register, visit www.carrollcc.edu/instantenrollment and search for Hands on Skills for Caregivers.
 Or, call Continuing Education and Training at 410-386-8100.

 Caregiver Support Group